PACKAGE LEAFLET: INFORMATION FOR THE USER

 Consult your doctor or pharmacist before starting to use Verufil.

-Verufil is for topical use (on the skin) only.
+Verufil is for cutaneous use (on the skin) only.

 Verufil is flammable.
 Keep the bottle away from flames or heat and do not smoke while applying it.

-Do not inhale the vapors of Verufil, as you may feel dizzy.
+Do not inhale Verufil vapors, as you may feel dizzy.

-Avoid contact with the eyes and other mucous membranes (nose, mouth, or genital area).
+Avoid contact with eyes and other mucous membranes (nose, mouth, or genital area).

 Do not apply Verufil to healthy skin surrounding the wart or callus.

-Do not apply Verufil to large areas or for a prolonged period (see section 3).
+Do not apply Verufil to large areas or for an extended period (see section 3).

-In the case of calluses and hard skin, it is necessary to identify the cause of its appearance and treat it accordingly (orthopedic measures, correcting supports, etc.).
-Avoid, if possible, the causes of foot discomfort (such as tight shoes).
+In the case of calluses and hardness, it is necessary to discover the cause of their appearance and treat it accordingly (orthopedic measures, correct supports, etc.).
+Avoid, if possible, the causes of foot discomfort (such as tight footwear).

-Patients with kidney or liver disease, if using the product for a long time or extensively may experience adverse effects.
+Patients with kidney or liver disease, if they use the product for a long time or extensively, may experience side effects.

-Older adults may be more likely to have circulation problems (in blood vessels), which should be taken into account for the possibility of adverse effects.
+Elderly people may be more likely to have circulation problems (in blood vessels), which should be taken into account due to the possibility of side effects.

 Children and adolescents